husa/Base64.js/readme.md

-## Base64 encode/decode library with support for browser && Node.js
+## Base64 encode/decode lib with AMD and CJS support